hbarylskyi/react-native-google-image-search/README.md

 This package is ported from node-google-image-search.
-It's using react-native-config instead of dotenv to be usable inside react-native.
+It's using react-native-config instead of dotenv to be usable inside react-native (and is also using es6 instead of old syntax).

 Setup